manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/manifold-systems/manifold?logo=github&style=flat&color=tan)](https://github.com/manifold-systems/manifold)

-*Parts* lets you assemble a class from independent, swappable objects.
+*Parts* lets you assemble a class from independent, dynamically configured objects.

-It's the first model for the JVM to offer both: ***the flexibility of composition and the polymorphism of inheritance***.
+It offers both: ***the flexibility of runtime composition and the polymorphism of inheritance***, to fill a longstanding gap in object-oriented programming.
 Use it in place of inheritance, or alongside it.

 - `@link` implements an interface through a field, forwarding the calls automatically
 - `@part` turns that link into *true* delegation: your overrides apply *everywhere*, even inside the part (solves the [Self problem](https://web.media.mit.edu/~lieber/Lieberary/OOP/Delegation/Delegation.html))